CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

   end
   ```

-3. And update the Contact View and Controller Test to use all of the Contact fields
+3. And ensure that the Contact View and Controller Test use all of the Contact fields.

     ```elixir
     # web/views/contact_view.ex:12